FinnHB/fhbarton_website/content/publication/ROCKWOOL/index.md

 projects: []
 publication: '*Warmer Homes and Lower Bills - The impact of the renovation wave*'
 publication_short: ""
-publication_types: ""
+publication_types:
+#- "1" #Conference paper
+#- "2" #Journal Article
+#- "3" #Preprint
+- "4" #Report
+#- "5" #Book
+#- "6" #Book Section
+#- "7" #Thesis
+#- "8" #Patent
 publishDate: "2021-10-01T00:00:00Z"
 #slides: example
 summary: "The report assesses the potential impact of the renovation wave on the gas demand for heating in the EU.
-The analysis was based on a new buildingstock model developed by Pim Vercoulen and Myself, where I set up the scenarios and conducted the economic modelling.
-The work, was in prepared in the lead-up to COP26, and played a role in further reporting on the [building renovations and gas demand](https://www.camecon.com/wp-content/uploads/2021/10/BuildingRenovations_and_GasDemand_Final.pdf)."
+The analysis was based on a new buildingstock model developed by Pim Vercoulen and myself.
+I conducted the scenario modelling which was used to calculate changes in consumer expenditures.
+The work, was prepared in the lead-up to COP26, and influenced a subsequent report on the [building renovations and gas demand](https://www.camecon.com/wp-content/uploads/2021/10/BuildingRenovations_and_GasDemand_Final.pdf)."
 tags:
 - Report